PyAr/PyZombis/_sources/lectures/TWP30/TWP30_5_en.rst

                 print("High")
             else:
                 print("Low")

         if number != 42:
             # If the number was not guessed, repeat the function after
             # 3 seconds
             timer.set_timeout(guess, 3000)

-    def start(ev):
     guess()

-    # When the button is pressed, it will call the start function,
-    # which in turn will call guess
-    doc["btn_play"].bind("click", start)

 .. image:: ../img/TWP15_007.png
     :height: 14.804cm